icopy-site/awesome-cn/docs/awesome/awesome-LaTeX.md

 - [CaTeX](https://github.com/Alexis-benoist/CaTeX) - Concatenates LaTeX documents with attention for properly merging the preamble.
 - [Pandoc](https://pandoc.org) - This program converts almost any document format (LaTeX, DOC, markdown, etc.) to almost any other format.
 A great tool to aid workflows where multiple formats are used. ![foss]
+- [SciTeX Writer](https://github.com/ywatanabe1989/scitex-writer) - Manuscript compilation system with templates for manuscripts, revisions, and supplementary materials, plus figure, table, and citation handling, and an MCP server (38 tools). ![foss]

 ### Quality Check Tools